ToxPuro/astaroth/acc-runtime/README.md

 With the example above to pass `2.0` to the first parameter of `kernel_call_1` one should call `acDeviceSetInput(device,ac_input_val,2.0)`

 ### Rays
-Some computations of interest are not as embarrassingly parallel as applying stencils or reductions.
+Some computations of interest are not as parallel as applying stencils or reductions.
 For example integration of rays along integer directions have sequential dependencies along two-dimensional wavefronts.
 Take for example rays moving in the positive x-directions, to compute the update because of the moving ray at `(x,y,z)` the incoming value at `(x-1,y,z)` has to be computed and in more general for a ray moving in direction `(i,j,k)` one has to